|

 Because many other media outlets already cover vegetables and fruits extensively, they won't be the focus here.
 However, much of the basic gardening knowledge covered will be applicable to edibles as well as ornamentals.

-Practical issues that affect most homeowners today - such as privacy worries, lack of space, lack of time, water restrictions and budget limitations - will be some major themes.
+Practical issues that affect most homeowners today - such as privacy worries, lack of space, lack of time, water restrictions and budget limitations - will be considered throughout.

 Contents of some recent editions: